Why Swimmers Feel More Stressed During Heavy Training

 Researchers asked swimmers to rate their anxiety and self-confidence at each phase.
 There were some obvious insights:

-Swimmers who managed anxiety performed best.
+• Swimmers who managed anxiety performed best.
 Swimmers who managed anxiety—they were alert and excited but the nerves didn’t overwhelm them—excelled.
-By reframing anxiety as excitement, swimmers can excel under pressure.
+By using pre-race nerves as energy instead of trying to squash them, swimmers can excel under pressure.

 But there was one insight that jumped off the page: